aabr2612/DSA-Project1/Readme.md

 # DSA Project 1

 This is my pre-mid Data Structures and Algorithms (DSA) project, implemented in Python.
-It demonstrates the use of various sorting algorithms, searching techniques, and web scraping functionalities through a PyQt5-based GUI.
+It demonstrates the use of various sorting algorithms, linear searching, and web scraping functionalities through a PyQt5-based GUI.

 ## Features